Yoruko-Tang/ModelGuard/README.md

 policy_suffix="_ddae"
 ```

-\[OPTION\]: If you have not generate shadow models for generating the training data for D-DAE, you need to run the following command to train the shadow models:
+**Notice**: If you have not generate shadow models for generating the training data for D-DAE, you need to run the following command to train the shadow models:

 ```shell
 # (adversarial) Train shadow models